-How to Stop Procrastinating: The Science Behind Why You Delay and How to Fix It
+How to Stop Procrastinating: The Science-Backed Fix

-TL;DR: Procrastination is not a time management failure.
+To stop procrastinating, interrupt the avoidance loop with a 5-minute start, name the feeling driving the delay, and add a real consequence (financial, social, or scheduled) that triggers before resistance does.
+Procrastination is not a time management failure.
 It is an emotional regulation failure.
 Your brain avoids hard tasks to protect your mood right now, at the expense of your future self.
 The fix is not willpower.
 It is systems that interrupt the avoidance loop before it starts.

 You have a deadline in three days.
 You know exactly what you need to do.
 You have the skills, the time, the tools.
 And instead of starting, you reorganize your desk.
 You check your email for the fourth time.
 You open YouTube "just for a minute."
 Two hours later, the guilt hits.
 You promise yourself you will start tomorrow with real focus.